AP series · Architectural Permeable Pavement

 Specify AP-150 when

-• The route is secondary or low-frequency
+• Secondary or low-frequency route

-• Substrate is well-prepared and stable
+• Substrate well-prepared and stable

-• No service or maintenance vehicles will ever cross
+• No service vehicles will ever cross

 AP-250